Welcome to the Trainer Academy article on how to become a spin instructor, which we’ve broken down into four easy steps:

 With the popularity of the internet and the advancement in technology over the past few decades, there’s so much information available online.

-While you have outstanding accessibility at the tip of your fingers these days, it sure makes it harder for you to find exactly what you’re looking for, and there are many scams.
+While you have outstanding accessibility at the tip of your fingers these days, it sure makes it harder for you to find exactly what you’re looking for.

-You may be lost and unsure of what to look for in a spin instructor certification program, so I paved the roads for you.
+You may be lost and unsure of what to look for in a spin instructor certification program, so we’ve paved the roads for you.

 What to Look For in a Spin Instructor Certification Program